duckdb/substrait/README.md

 con.install_extension("substrait")
 con.load_extension("substrait")
 ```

+> [!TIP]
+> See [Controlling Query Optimization](#controlling-query-optimization) for more information on how to
+> enable, disable, or tune the optimizer when generating Substrait.

 1) Blob Generation

      To generate a substrait blob the ```get_substrait(SQL)``` function must be called, from a connection, with a valid SQL select query.